 Other key facts about women and the military:

-- According to the U.S. Department of Veterans Affairs, nearly 2 million women are veterans, representing 9.4 percent.
+- According to the U.S. Department of Labor in a 2019 report, nearly 2 million women are veterans, or about 10 percent.

 Other military women recognized by Veterans Advantage, co-founded by a woman, in past years include: